Disease Guide ·Laryngeal Paralysis ·2026

 Post-Surgical Complications

-Aspiration pneumonia is a known risk after tie-back surgery.
-Most policies cover post-surgical complications as part of the same condition.
-However, if pneumonia occurs months later, some insurers may treat it as a separate claim with a new deductible.
+Aspiration pneumonia is a known post-surgery risk.
+Most policies cover post-surgical complications as one claim.
+However, pneumonia months later may be treated as separate claim with new deductible.

 🇺🇸 US Pet Insurance Guide